 This post shares the Wasabi S3 speed test results from Sydney/Australia.
 Read this post in conjunction with “How to install NextCloud using Wasabi S3 as primary storage” if you plan to use Wasabi S3 for NextCloud.

 About Wasabi S3

 Poor latency will impact performance.
-Therefore, choosing the best data centre can make a big difference.
-Wasabi S3 provides data centres at us-east-1, us-east-2, us-west-1, eu-central-1 and ap-northeast-1.
-Luckily Wasabi S3 has a useful tool to illustrate poor performance.
+Therefore, choosing the best data center can make a big difference.

 Wasabi currently provides S3 services from the following locations:

 - N. Virginia – US East 1